 A second limitation is that only atomic types and references to other PSOs within the same container are recoverable from a PSO's memory representation.
 This is not as limiting as it might seem.
-Java arrays are simulated through a generic PSOArray class which permits array-like operations on a container using method calls such as readByte and writeInt.

-Further, we believe that the efficiency afforded by PSOs will make it worthwhile for programmers to manage PSO cross-references within the same container.
+First, Java arrays can be simulated through a generic PSOArray class which permits array-like operations on a container using method calls such as readByte and writeInt.
+Secondly, we believe that the efficiency afforded by PSOs will make it worthwhile for programmers to manage PSO cross-references within the same container.
 Finding the right balance of programming generality and efficiency in this case is an open research issue.4